skylooop/ComputerVision/README.md

-## Implementations of different CV nets and losses
+## Implementations of different models/metrics/architectures from scratch